 Illinois, the 6th most populous state in the Union, had a major breakthrough recently in gambling legislation.
 It’s nice to see this from such a prominent state.

 In June 2019, Governor J. B. Pritzker signed into the law the new Illinois Gambling Act.
 Soon after, the Sports Wagering Act was enacted as well.
-These pieces of legislation allowed Illinoisan residents to legally enjoy sports betting (both in land-based sports books and online); as well casino table games, slot machines, video gaming terminals in more places and in larger quantities available for them.
+These pieces of legislation allowed Illinoisan residents to legally enjoy sports betting (both in land-based sports books and online); as well as casino table games, slot machines, video gaming terminals in more places and in larger quantities available for them.

 Sadly, neither of these new laws included legalized online poker.
 Still, it’s a step in the right direction – also, you can play live poker in the three state-licenced casinos with running poker rooms.

 3 legal poker rooms aren’t much in a state of over 12 million, but it’s still more than what the locals had for most of the state’s history.
 In 1930’s, Chicago, IL was known for being the “home turf” of famous mafia boss Al Capone.
-While he rose to prominence by his bootleg alcohol business, he also made major amounts of money running illegal gambling operations in the city as well.
+While he rose to prominence through his bootleg alcohol business, he also made major amounts of money running illegal gambling operations in the city as well.

 At his famous tax evasion trial in 1931, Al Capone’s legal counsel went with the questionable defense strategy of claiming that the mafia boss’ income was heavily depleted by gambling losses, that is why he shouldn’t pay his taxes.
 Even if their claim had been true, it still wouldn’t have been relevant when it comes to calculating income tax…